 All these people couldn’t have possibly put in the time to thoroughly research the Kangen water machines before promoting them.
 I’ve also seen them use the term “Miracle Water.”
 Any brand that uses the word “Miracle” is questionable.

 If they toned down their marketing and lowered the price of their machines to be more competitive, I’d be more trusting of them.
 To me, their marketing approach is a bit frustrating since they’re indeed selling quality ionizers.

 Overall, the Vesta H2 is the winner in the features department.
 Keep in mind, the K8 is Enagic’s most powerful ionizer, and it has one less plate than the Vesta.

-Since plates are the most expensive part in any ionizer, it’s strange that they’re charging $2,000 more for an ionizer with one less plate.
+Since plates are the most expensive part of any ionizer, it’s strange that they’re charging two-thousand more for an ionizer with one fewer plate.

 The Vesta H2 also gives you 8 water settings while the K8 has 5.

 Here are the weight and dimensions of each machine below: